twome/pinguno/readme.md

 ### Building/compiling executables

 We use the [`pkg`](https://github.com/zeit/pkg) package & binary to build executables.
-- Run `npm run buildcli` or `yarn run buildcli` to run the multiplatform build script with the --dev dependency `pkg` defined in package.json.
+- Run `npm run buildcli` or `yarn run buildcli` to run the multiplatform build script with the development-dependency `pkg` defined in package.json.
 - Alternatively, install `pkg` globally with `npm install -g pkg` or `yarn global add pkg` and run it with your own settings.

 ## Further documentations: